arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

   - feynman-technique
   - learning
   - mental-models
-date: '2021-04-29'
+date: '2022-08-06'
 excerpt: >-
-  Explaining to a child (mentally) the topic I'm learning and figuring out which mental models I can extract from it is the best way I found to retain knowledge.
+  Once we have the building blocks of some topic, we can choose a subset of them to build new ideas, apply to understand other topics, solve problems, and so on.
 title: The Feynman Mental Model Technique
 group: blog
-formattedDate: 'April 29, 2021'
-updatedAt: '2022-08-04'
+updatedAt: '2022-08-06'
-formattedUpdatedAt: 'August 04, 2022'
+formattedUpdatedAt: 'August 06, 2022'
 updateHistory: >-
   https://github.com/arantespp/arantespp.com/commits/main/posts/blog/the-feynman-mental-model-technique.md
 href: /drafts/the-feynman-mental-model-technique